cdaz5/codecademy-challenge/README.md

 ## Getting Started

-Simply right click the index.html file and select open in browser.
+Simply clone the project and right click the index.html file and select open in browser.

 ## Brief Discussion